mbarker84/css-irl/src/pages/debugging-css-grid-part-2-what-the-fraction.md

 date: '2019-06-05'
 ---

-In the second part of the _Debugging CSS Grid_ series, we’ll take a look at _fr_ (or _fraction_) units. _fr_ units are very useful for sizing grid tracks, but there are a few ways they can trip you up if you don’t understand how they work.
+In the second part of the _Debugging CSS Grid_ series, we’ll take a look at _fr_ (or _fraction_) units. _Fr_ units are very useful for sizing grid tracks, and vastly simplify the process of building responsive layout.
+But there are one or two unexpected behaviours you may run into if you don’t understand how they work.

 ## Introduction